jaredpalmer/react-conf-2018/README.md

 > Note the Ken Wheeler and Wale routes do not work.
 I didn't bother making fake data for them.
 Sorry.
 Only the Drake and Big Sean routes work (first 2 results).

-### One notable tweak to standard Create React App

-In the `patches` directory, there is a patched version of CRA's `config/webpackDevServer.config.js` that adds a little express middleware that will delay the high-res images from loading for demo purposes.
+> In the `patches` directory, there is a patched version of CRA's `config/webpackDevServer.config.js` that adds a little express middleware that will delay the high-res images from loading for demo purposes.
 It sniffs any requests including with `-hd.jpeg` and waits for value of `delay` query parameter.
 The widget's request latency slider is used to set this value for all images.

 ## What's it look like?